zk-passport/openpassport/app/README.md

 ## Export a new release

+Don't forget to comment out the presets in .env when doing a release.

 ### Android
 Because of the size of the arkzkey, it has to be downloaded dynamically on android.